Orphan wells in Alberta, Canada: Suspended inactive wells

 As of 2020, there were 97,920 wells that were "licensed as temporarily suspended" in Alberta.
 They were labelled as "zombie wells" by the New York Times.
 Owners of inactive wells can choose to suspend operations indeterminately, without going through the costly process of decommissioning, remediation and reclamation.
 Many suspended wells are orphaned, or simply deserted.
 They may still have oil, but are rarely recertified.
 They are mainly on private property whose landowners have limited recourse for having them removed, maintaining the site, or collecting surface rights access fees.
 Suspended wells have the highest risk of methane gas leaks, which increases with the age of the well.
 Of all the inactive wells in Alberta, 29% —27,532 wells—have been suspended for more than a decade without being either "abandoned" or reactivated, as of March 25, 2021.
-These suspended, inactive, "zombie" wells have become a "hazardous threat to public safety."

 There is no limit on the amount of time an inactive well can remain suspended under existing AER regulations, even though the danger of leakage increases with the age of the well.
 The lack of a time limit favours well owners who can avoid paying $75,000 to $100,000 to reclaim a wellsite, by paying only several thousand a year in surface rights access and municipal taxes.
 It is a liability for the ranchers on whose lands the wells are left.
 These suspended, inactive, "zombie" wells have become a "hazardous threat to public safety."